RakambdaOrg/PowerToys-Run-CountrySearch/README.md

 ### Search a country

-You can search up a country by giving giving info you see about it.
+You can search up a country by giving info you see about it.
 It includes :
 * Domain
 * Phone code
 * Driving side